gpavanb1/SplitFXM/docs/tutorials/conservative_sod_shock.md

-# Sod Shock Tube
+# Conservative Sod Shock Tube

-This tutorial will walk you through the process of setting up a Sod Shock Tube problem using `splitfxm`.
+This tutorial will walk you through the process of setting up a Sod Shock Tube problem in conservative form using `splitfxm`.

 ## Problem Setup